CSS Hover Effects

 • Transformations: The transform property allows scaling, rotating, or moving elements in 2D or 3D space.

-• Combining Effects: Multiple properties like color, background, box-shadow, etc., can be combined to create rich effects.
+• Combining Effects: You can combine multiple properties such as color, background, box-shadow to create dynamic hover effects.

 Example 1: Button Hover Effect with Color Change